huyonggang/emqx-plugin-template/README.md

-emqx-plugin-template
+emqx-plugin-kafka
 ====================

-This is a template plugin for the EMQ X broker.
-And you can see [Plugin Development Guide](https://docs.emqx.io/broker/v3.0/en/plugins.html#plugin-development-template) to learning how to use it.
+This is a kafka plugin for the EMQ X broker.
+And you can see [Plugin Development Guide](https://docs.emqx.io/broker/v3.0/en/plugins.html#plugin-development-kafka) to learning how to use it.

 Plugin Config
 -------------